Return-1/bottomSheetMap/README.md

 # bottomSheet for iOS
-Emulating the bottom sheet component found in google maps.
+Copying the bottom sheet component found in google maps to make an iOS component.
 You can run the BottomSheetApp target to try it out.

 ## Basic Setup